 C. Joint Accounts - A joint account is a deposit owned by two or more people.

 E. Irrevocable Trust Accounts - Irrevocable trust accounts are held in connection with a trust in which the owner gives up all power to cancel or change the trust.
+These are insured by the FDIC in the same manner and to the same limits as revocable trust accounts.

 F. Employee Benefit Plan Accounts - These are a deposit of a pension plan, defined benefit plan or other employee benefit plan that is not self-directed.